harp-project/AML-Formalization/prover/translation_techreport.md

 \exists . (\bot \to \exists . x) \qquad\Longrightarrow\qquad \exists x. (\bot \to \exists y. x)
 $$

-$\textcolor{green}{\textsf{Clearly, the names cannot be chosen arbitrarily.
-A name generated for a binder must not clash with free names in its body nor with previously generated names for outer binders.}}$
+Clearly, the names cannot be chosen arbitrarily.

+$\textcolor{green}{\textsf{A name generated for a binder must not clash with free names in its body nor with previously generated names for outer binders.}}$

 This suggests that the conversion should generate *fresh* names by taking a list of names in use (including the originally free variables as well as the newly generated bound variables).

-If we start the previous conversion with $x$ known to be taken, the names generated will be $y$ and $z$, and $x$ will not be captured accidentally:
+If we start the previous conversion with $x$ known to be taken, it will not be captured accidentally:

 $$
 \exists . (\bot \to \exists . x) \qquad\Longrightarrow\qquad \exists y. (\bot \to \exists z. x)